openshift/origin/docs/proposals/image-promotion.md

 "prod" is the same image as we tested in "stage".

-### Manual promotion using external Docker registry
+### Manual promotion using external container image registry

 As a developer of a Rails application, when I update the source code and OpenShift build my image I want to promote the image by passing it through QA and operation teams.

 #### Example

-* The image is passed to a remote QA team by pushing the image to a shared Docker registry
+* The image is passed to a remote QA team by pushing the image to a shared container image registry
 * Remote QA team pull the image and drive the testing and verification
-* Remote QA team push the verified image back to the shared Docker registry, tagged as "verified"
+* Remote QA team push the verified image back to the shared container image registry, tagged as "verified"
-* Remote devops team pull the image from shared Docker registry and make it available in "stage" cluster
+* Remote devops team pull the image from shared container image registry and make it available in "stage" cluster
 * Remote devops team promotes the image from "stage" to "production"

-### Manual promotion of builder image using external Docker registry
+### Manual promotion of builder image using external container image registry

-As a platform operator, I want to be able to promote the S2I builder image(s) when a new version is available in Red Hat Docker registry.
+As a platform operator, I want to be able to promote the S2I builder image(s) when a new version is available in Red Hat container image registry.
 I want to perform additional verifications (iow. deploy to "stage" first) before rolling a new image out to production which causes rebuild of a thousand applications.